-Safety must be a concern for anyone using a SAN Volume Controller, redundant ac power switch, or an uninterruptible power supply (UPS).
+Safety must be a concern for anyone using a SAN Volume Controller, redundant ac power switch, or an uninterruptible power supply.

-The Danger and Caution notices for the SAN Volume Controller and any related UPSs can be found in the IBM Systems Safety Notices.
+The Danger and Caution notices for the SAN Volume Controller and any related uninterruptible power supply units can be found in the IBM Systems Safety Notices.
 Please review the topics concerning the safety notices to ensure that you are in compliance.